 The track passes through Parks and Wildlife Service managed Calverts Hill Nature Reserve, which contains the rare and endangered Eucalyptus Morrisbyi.
 Bicycles, dogs and other animals are not permitted in the Nature Reserve but Council is working with Parks to have the classification of the coastal strip changed to permit formal track construction and dog walking along that section of coast.

 The track follows the coastline, where there are drop-offs to the water in some places.
 Please remain on the track and supervise small children.
+Dogs must be on lead.
 A formal track has not been constructed in Calverts Hill Nature Reserve so the informal track is unsurfaced and rough in places.
 Be aware that stock may be grazing in the Nature Reserve.

 Plan your visit